-- The backend HTTP service responds with 4XX messages due to authorization issues or no configured content.
+- The backend HTTP service responds with 4XX messages because of authorization issues or no configured content.
 A TCP health check does not catch these errors.

 The Load Balancing service provides health status indicators that use your health check policies to report on the general health of your load balancers and their components.
 You can see health status indicators on the Console List and Details pages for load balancers, backend sets, and backend servers.
 You also can use the Load Balancing API to retrieve this information.

-There are four levels of health status indicators.
+Health status indicators have four levels.
 The general meaning of each level is:

 - ok (green)